Angmar2722/ip/README.md

 ### Viewing Tasks
 - **List all**: `list`
-  Shows all tasks with status icons (task marked done has a X next to it).
+  Shows all tasks with status icons (tasks marked done have a X next to them).

 ---